tsmanner/terrasa-private/planning.md

 {% include dnd/encounter-body.html name="Return to Wayra's Temple" %}

 {% capture text %}
 You find on the floor, a discarded black onyx gem.
 There is a large crack running across it, and it is in a setting with a script NN on it.
 History check to determine that that is Nayarak's Nicknacks' logo.
-Kask and Tobin know that he's a shady jewelery mogul in town.
+Kask and Tobin know that he's a shady jewelry mogul in town.
 Cult members have bought from his stores before, but then, who hasn't?
 You didn't realize he was providing *this* sort of merchandise to any of them.
-You also find the rest of Wayra's body, which as carved up as she was transformed into the fire-eyed skull.
+You also find the rest of Wayra's body, which was carved up as she was transformed into the fire-eyed skull.
 DC 12 medicine check to see that it was done with an incredibly sharp curved blade, and must have happened about 3-4 days ago.
 If they don't get the hint, INT check to realize that's about when they were at the docks and saw that suspicious ship leaving right before they found the jewelry shop that had taken a clandestine delivery.

-Also, Level 4!
+Also, Level 5!
 {% endcapture %}{{ text | markdownify }}

 {% include dnd/encounter-foot.html name="Return to Wayra's Temple" %}

+---

 Returning, Serana will talk to Tobin about his "gift" of the swarm of little lights, and offer to help train him.
 She'll be leaving in a day or two, to return to the forests south east to her Garden.

-Mayua will encourage the party to rest and then complete their initiation, using what they've learned from their recent exploits, and the journals and quipu they have.

 ---